npjonath/pwndb2-ts/README.md

-# Why ?
+# What is it ?

 A Typescript commander interface for querying PwnDB 2 Tor Hidden service for leaked password.
-This should be use only for check if your mail address or domain have been hacked.
+Warning : Please use it only for checking your own security.
+Trying to get leaked password on domain or email you do not own is illegal.

-# How ?
+# How to install ?
  >1 - Install [Tor Service](https://www.torproject.org/docs/debian.html.en)
  >
  >2 - Git clone this repo